douranos/ALLinTravel/README.md

 1. **Start the Application**

-In the project root directory, run:
+In the project root directory, change directory to target (cd target\) and run

-`mvn spring-boot:run`
+`java -jar helloworld-0.0.1-SNAPSHOT.jar`

 This command starts the Spring Boot application.